JohannKubeja/Note-Taker/README.md

-# Note Taker Starter Code
+# Note Taker

+Here is a note taker I have made from some starter code given to me.
+I used Express.js in order to run things server side.

 # User Story